fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_16.jpg)

-Figure 5.16: Our talkative person speaking
+Caption: Our talkative person speaking

 This implementation is okay, though it isn\'t ideal that you\'ve copied the \"Hello, my name is John\" line from the `Person` class.